solbus/abrela/README.md

 # Abrela
-An unofficial & fan-made choose-your-own-adventure MP3 editor & mixer designed to work with King Gizzard & The Lizard Wizard albums from Bandcamp.
+An unofficial & fan-made automated MP3 editor, mixer, and player designed to work with King Gizzard & The Lizard Wizard albums from Bandcamp.
+- `INPUT:` KGLW albums from Bandcamp & a user-selected series of tracks/transitions.
+- `OUTPUT:` A new MP3 file containing the user-selected playlist of tracks, with transitions between tracks automatically edited & mixed.

 **Current version: `1.1.0`** - download the EXE on the [Releases page](https://github.com/solbus/abrela/releases) - see [changelog](https://github.com/solbus/abrela/blob/main/CHANGELOG.md) for version update notes